Azure DevOps- Its more than just hype

 • Azure Artifacts allows teams to share packages such as Maven, npm, NuGet, and more from public and private sources and integrate package sharing into pipelines.

 Azure DevOps comes preloaded with everything one needs to run end-to-end development for lean startups.
-It includes Iteration for Sprints, GIT, Release pipeline automation for lean DevOps, Azure Kubernetes Service, Test Plan Automation, Azure DevOps Extension, Azure Application Insights[3].
-Besides that, it’s easy to use and deploy, brings considerable savings for startups in terms of cost, offers the unlimited possibility for disaster recovery plans, on-demand storage options for regularly used data, solid security practices, scale the resources up or down depending on their needs.
-Moreover, Microsoft offers extremely prompt and great support to any requests.
+It includes Iteration for Sprints, GIT, Release pipeline automation for lean DevOps, Azure Kubernetes Service, Test Plan Automation, Azure DevOps Extension, and Azure Application Insights[3].
+Besides that, it’s easy to use and deploy, brings considerable savings for startups in terms of cost, offers the unlimited possibility for disaster recovery plans, on-demand storage options for regularly used data, solid security practices, and scales the resources up or down depending on their needs.
+Moreover, Microsoft offers extremely prompt and great support for any requests.
 Azure offers startups the key benefits and helps them accelerate their innovation.
 The above features allow startups to build and run innovative and mission-critical applications cost-effectively without compromising on security or privacy.

 Challenges

-According to the 2021-state-of-DevOps-report, it is discovered that the vast majority of organizations remain stuck in mid-level DevOps evolution.
+According to the 2021 state-of-DevOps report, it is discovered that the vast majority of organizations remain stuck in mid-level DevOps evolution.
 There is a need to explore the blockers preventing these mid-evolution organizations from advancing.
 The major challenges that are faced while adopting the new culture of DevOps are:

 • Both development and operation teams have their own goals and challenges so it’s difficult to work together.